codepo8/fifteen-three/README.md

 # 15with3
-A game in the making
+A dice game in the making